neuvector/azure-vsts/overview.md

 The **Scan image with NeuVector** task allows to define quality gates and thresholds for a successful build based on the scan results.

 * Fail on reaching as threshold of the number of detected medium and high severity vulnerabilities
-* Fail on the detectionof explicit CVEs
+* Fail on the detection of explicit CVEs

 ![NeuVector vulnerability quality gates and thresholds](screenshots/task-thresholds.png)